-These caves are some of the most ancient rock-cut temples not only in Maharashtra but in whole India and were located at complex site of the trade route, where the path goes through complicated mountain pass.
+These caves are some of the most ancient rock-cut temples not only in Maharashtra but in whole India and were located at the complex site of the trade route, where the path goes through a complicated mountain pass.
 Here have been found punch-marked silver coins from the times of Emperor Ashoka (268 – 227 BC).
 Thus it is possible that they were created in the 3rd century BC, although it is possible also that they were built somewhat later.
-At their heyday these temples were luxurious and most likely quite influential.
+At their heyday, these temples were luxurious and most likely quite influential.
 It is possible that these caves are "Siristan" mentioned in inscriptions at Pandav Leni Caves, Nashik.

 At the end of the 5th century AD the port of Chaul declined and trade routes changed.
 Around this time caves were abandoned.
-Once lively and beautiful complex of temples was forgotten.
+Once a lively and beautiful complex of temples was forgotten.

 In January 1890 caves were rediscovered to the science by missionary J.A.Abnot, although earlier these caves served as a hideout to revolutionary Vasudev Balwant Phadke.

-Ancient rock-cut chambers are located in beautiful mountainous site.
+Ancient rock-cut chambers are located in the beautiful mountainous site.
 Most frequently used path starts in Thanale village and goes through dense forest, along waterfalls and mountain scenery.